James DeBoerAdjunct Associate Professor of Music & Director of Awakening

 Jim taught music to thousands of students over the course of his 30 years teaching at South Christian High School, Byron Center Christian, Zeeland Public High School and Holland Public Schools.
 Jim has taught students of every age, from pre-K through college.

 He has taught classes at Hope in secondary, middle school and elementary methods, and currently directs the Collegium Musicum Vocal Ensemble that performs an annual Madrigal Dinner.
-He also teaches an education class in the arts (IDS 160), and places and assesses students in area schools as a part of their music education degree.
+He also teaches an education class in the arts (Loading...), and assists the department in recruitment and marketing in schools and churches in the midwest and nationally.
+Jim is also the director of The Awakening Institute, which develops high school students across the United States for worship arts leadership.

 Areas of Expertise